Search This Blog

 Pope Eugene IV promulgated the papal bull Sicut dudum on January 13, 1435, forbidding the enslavement of the native Guanche by the Spanish.

-Christopher Columbus often stayed at Los Palmas in the Canaries on the way back from America, whilst his ships were refitted.
+Christopher Columbus often stayed at Las Palmas in the Canaries on the way to and from America, whilst his ships were refitted.
 The house where he stayed is now a museum.

-The economy is based primarily on tourism, which makes up 32% of the GDP.
+The economy is based primarily on tourism, which accounts for around 38% of the GDP.

 Source Hutchinson Encyclopedia © RM 2013.
 Helicon Publishing is division of RM.